BoeJaker/Docker-Red-Labb/README.md

 This network of containers has its own self-contained DNS-server
 ## [Houston](houston)
 ### Command and control
 This container provides a gui that is accesible though a web browser and a flexible kali installation
 ## [OSINT Database](database)
-### A persistant database of exploits, vulnerabilities and other OSINT gathered by houston
+### A database of exploits, vulnerabilities and other OSINT gathered by houston.
+You can set a volume to make the database persistant
 ## Source_Data Database
 An index of domains, passwords, usernames and historical data such as the carna dataset
 # Usage

 Edit the .env.dummy file, insert your variables and remove the .dummy extension from the filename.